CP Violation in the $B_s^0$ system: Abstract

 \section{Abstract}

-We review experimental and theoretical aspects of CP violation in the $\Bs$-system.
-In that respect we present updates for the mixing parameters of the $\Bs$ mesons expected in the Standard Model (SM): the mass difference $\Delta M_s^{\rm SM} = (18.3 \pm 2.7)$ ps$^{-1}$, the decay rate difference $\Delta \Gamma_s^{\rm SM} = (0.085 \pm 0.015)$ ps$^{-1}$, the flavour specific CP asymmetry $a_{\rm fs}^{s, \rm SM} = (2.22 \pm 0.27) \cdot 10^{-5}$ and the equivalent quantities in the $B^0$-sector.
-The experimental measurements of $\Delta M_s$ and $\Delta \Gamma_s$ are more precise and agree very well with the predictions, which can also be viewed as a proof of theoretical tools, like the Heavy Quark Expansion (HQE).
-CP violating studies in the $\Bs$ system provide essential information to test the SM expectations.
-Mixing quantities can be used to study model independent bounds on new physics (NP) effects, yielding the familiar picture: the standard model (SM) gives the dominant contribution, while there is still some sizable space for NP effects.
-In the case of $\Delta M_s$ effects of the order of $15\%$ are not excluded.
-In the CP phase $\phi_s$ due to CP violation in the interference of decays and mixing ${\cal O} (100 \%)$ effects are still possible.
-The semi-leptonic CP asymmetry $a_{\rm sl}^s$, which is due to CP violation in mixing, could still be a factor of 250 larger than its robust SM expectation and thus provides a very clean observable for NP searches.
-We comment in detail on theoretical improvements that are necessary to make full use of the experimental precision.
+We review experimental and theoretical studies of CP violation in the $\Bs$ system.
+Updated predictions for the mixing parameters of the $\Bs$ mesons expected in the Standard Model (SM) are given, namely the mass difference $\Delta M_s^{\rm SM} = (18.3 \pm 2.7)$ ps$^{-1}$, the decay rate difference $\Delta \Gamma_s^{\rm SM} = (0.085 \pm 0.015)$ ps$^{-1}$, and the flavour specific CP asymmetry $a_{\rm fs}^{s, \rm SM} = (2.22 \pm 0.27) \times 10^{-5}$ and the equivalent quantities in the $B^0$-sector.
+Current experimental values of $\Delta M_s$ and $\Delta \Gamma_s$ agree with remarkable precision with theoretical expectations.
+This agreement supports the applicability of theoretical tools such as the Heavy Quark Expansion (HQE) to these decays.
+CP violating studies in the $\Bs$ system provide essential information to test the SM expectations, and to unveil possible contribution of the new physics (NP).
+NP effects on $\Delta M_s$ of the order of $15\%$ are still possible.
+The CP phase $\phi_s$ due to CP violation in interference of decays and mixing can accommodate effects of the order of ${\cal O} (100 \%)$.
+The semileptonic CP asymmetry $a_{\rm sl}^s$ due to CP violation in mixing could still be a factor of 130 larger than its robust SM expectation and thus provides a very clean observable for NP searches.
+Theoretical improvements that are necessary to make full use of the experimental precision are discussed.

 {}